 The Manderville Sage relics are a little tricky to see in this shot.
 Not because of the zoom, but because having four tiny missiles floating around you can make it hard to pick up the finer details.

 Brandishing a very high-quality, detailed motif, the Paladin Manderville weapon is perhaps the best of the lot.
 If you're into something more than a simple wooden buckler, at least.
 Even those have their charms.

 If you need another look at the lot, Twitter user Nyanyaxiv graciously captured the lot in front of a nice white screen.
 Mixed with a consistent character look, it's a lot easier to pick out the details here than in the randomly framed shots above.

 If the full thread doesn't load here, just give it a click to be whisked away to the lot on Twitter itself.

 We'll keep updating this page with each Manderville relic weapon step as they come out and add more images to each class gallery as they come.
-For now, though, check out our WoW WotLK DPS tier list if you're considering going over there while you wait for the next relic step.
+For now, though, check out our FFXIV Eureka Orthos guide if you're hitting that up this patch, too.